A fan’s guide – the club from early doors to today

 The adjoining J Village has been built up since, and now contains a four-star hotel, the club’s HQ, training centre and media offices, as well as an international business school.
 Within the stadium complex and long in place are the Area12 mall containing a Juventus megastore, and the Juventus Museum.

 The compact stadium comprises the home Tribuna Sud on corso Grosseto and Tribuna Nord on via Druento, behind each goal, Tribuna Ovest and Est Centrale on strada Comunale di Altessano by the Area12 mall contain the best seats along the sidelines.
-Visitors are allocated four sectors in the north-east corner between the Nord and Est stands accessed by via Druento.
+Visitors are allocated sector 110 in the north-east corner between the Nord and Est stands accessed by via Druento near the car park and match-day tram terminus.

 Going to the stadium – tips and timings